bob123456678/TrainControl/Readme.md

         - Conditional routes now support stop commands to enable basic collision detection
         - Added buttons to export/import all routes (useful for backups)
         - Added warnings if route buttons on a layout do not correspond to a valid route
+    - Improved locomotive usage statistics
+        - New UI viewer
+        - Track the number of days each locomotive was run
     - Improved the image quality of locomotive and function icons (they will be less pixelated)
     - Increased size of the active locomotive icon
     - Different instances of TrainControl will now use unique track diagram and IP preferences